2600hz/kazoo/applications/crossbar/doc/queues.md

 #### About Queues

 When you have more callers than agents to handle those calls, you can create a call queue to put the callers on hold while agents process callers in the order they arrived in.
+It is important to note that the information is for ACDC and NOT Qubicle.

 #### Schema